The Valleys

 We run with the numbers we’ve got…

-A small wooden keg barrel appeared through the trapdoor and plopped onto the floor followed closely by a head, a red scarf, a blue tunic and a prodigious plate like tail.
+A small wooden keg barrel rose through the trapdoor and plopped onto the floor, followed closely by a head, a red scarf, a blue tunic, and a prodigious plate-like tail.

 Zwettl: Prost!